ilveron/cyber-offense-and-defense/countermeasures/12 - OAuth authentication.md

 ### A brief example
 Let's start break down how OAuth works by providing an example.
-We need to authenticate the users to our application NoteShare.
+We need to authenticate users for our application "NoteShare".
 For our purposes we just need to know these information about the user: full name and email.
 Most people have a Google account.
 Google has all the information we need about the user.
 Google provides an OAuth service to share with us their data.
 Great!